julyskies/denomo-cli/README.md

 ### Performance

-Current implementation utilizes all of the available cores / threads (obtained with `os.cpus().length`)
+Current implementation utilizes all of the available cores (number obtained with `os.cpus().length`)

 This helps with the recursive directory parsing and allows Denomo to parse several directories at the same time